Codex CLI

 Workspace lock

-If you run Codex with this MCP and the VS Code extension on the same checkout, the MCP server wins — the extension drops to read-only.
-See the extension overview for the lock protocol.
+If you run Codex with this MCP and the VS Code extension on the same checkout, the MCP server takes priority — the extension automatically drops to read-only and shows a toast.
+Nothing to configure.

 Troubleshooting